SAP-samples/teched2022-DT264/exercises/ex5/README.md

 ## Prerequisites:

 - iOS Device with SAP Mobile Start
-- SAP BTP Subaccount with SAP Launchpad service instance enabled
+- SAP BTP Subaccount with SAP Launchpad Service instance enabled
 - Assignment of Launchpad_Admin role collection to access the Site Manager
-- SAP S/4HANA System connected to the SAP BTP Subaccount
+- SAP S/4HANA system connected to the SAP BTP Subaccount
-- Destinations pointing to this SAP S/4HANA System for both Run-Time and Design-Time
+- Destinations pointing to this SAP S/4HANA system for both Run-Time and Design-Time
 - Roles assigned to the user in SAP S/4HANA

 > **Note:** SAP Mobile Start currently only supports voice commands on the iOS App.